 It’s simple, a good salesperson explains why the product is the right fit for the customer taking their situation into account.
 As a quick example, if you work in a home improvement store, the first time a customer comes in you might explain why the drill he is looking at is the best all around option.
 If he is looking at a drill with a shopping cart full of masonry bits and bricks, then you would explain which one has the power he or she needs to drill through masonry.
 And, finally if the same buyer came back multiple times, you’d explain how to justify to his partner the higher price, why it is safer to buy with you (money back guarantee, warranty, ease of contact, etc.) and why the more expensive drill is the best fit for him.
 So, how do you replicate this in-store experience online so you can keep your premium offer and not go low cost?

-New technology gives us the answer and what buyers want is clear.
+New technology - content personalization - gives us the answer and what buyers want is clear.
 A recent Accenture study found that over 90% of buyers want a personalized experience. eCommerce websites already track and collect data on inbound visitors: where did they come from, what search terms, what else have they looked at on your site, how many times have they visited etc. At the same time, you have a wealth of information on your existing customers: what did they buy last week, is there a pattern to when they buy and what?
 Do they often leave things in their cart?

 Again, let’s think about the in-store experience.
 If you were working in a store and knew all of this about a customer, how would you change your sales pitch to achieve a purchase?
 Would you give them a generic pitch, or would you contextualize and personalize the pitch?
 A good salesperson would clearly personalize and change the pitch to take into account what they knew about the buyer.
 He would always make recommendations.
 And now, for the first time, you can do exactly this online and at scale too.

-Personalized Commerce leverages real-time user data to generate product page content, category pages and shopping cart incentives that are specifically targeted towards each unique viewer.
+Personalized Commerce leverages real-time user data to auto generate product descriptions, category pages and shopping cart incentives that are specifically targeted towards each unique viewer.
 Each product page becomes a one-to-one proposal taking into account each customer’s motivations and interests.
 Show the right message to the right person and drive conversion rates, reduce shopping cart abandonment, and increase sales.
 By only employing local evaluation of 1st party data, customers introduce this without going down the GDPR-issue funnel.

 AX Semantics currently works with eCommerce companies globally and has generated millions of pages of eCommerce content to boost conversion rates and create amazing eCommerce experiences.